-Data from on-board sensors and ticketing systems are typically managed by the transportation providers.
+Sørensen et al. (2017) identify several technologies for measuring ridership on trains.
+The technologies and approaches include (1) manual counts and surveys, (2) on-board sensors, such as door passing, weight, CCTV and Wi-Fi-use, (3) ticketing systems, ticket sales or ticket validation, and (4) tracking of travellers for larger part of the journey, such as tracking of mobile phones and payments.
+Data from on-board sensors and ticketing systems are both managed by the public transportation providers.
 However, surveys, payments statistics and mobile phone data may be available to stakeholders outside the public transportation system, which can be an advantage because access to ridership data can be an issue for business reasons.
 Furthermore, mobile phone data appears to be an interesting option because they can track complete journeys.